goldsky-io/docs-v1/src/pages/fusion/transforms.md

 - Aggregate data in real-time, without having to think about data freshness and query intervals
 - Apply complex filters without any query time overhead
 - Detect fraudulent or corrupt data as soon as it happens
-- Create streams for monitoring purposes
+- Create pipelines for monitoring purposes

 ## Recipes